React Setup

 ), which is a violation of the browser's "same origin policy".
 Fortunately, we can use the Flask-CORS extension to handle this.

-Within the "users" directory, add Flask-CORS to the requirements.txt file:
+Within the "users" folder, add Flask-CORS to the requirements.txt file:

 To keep things simple, let's allow cross origin requests on all routes, from any domain.
 Simply update services/users/src/__init__.py like so: